arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_list_http_examples.md

 @RESTHEADER{GET /_api/gharial, List all graphs}

 @RESTDESCRIPTION
-Lists all graph names stored in this database.
+Lists all graphs stored in this database.

 @RESTRETURNCODES